Perplexed by pensions? Here are 6 steps for the self-employed

 Step 1: see if you have any previous pensions

 If you’ve ever worked as an employee, there’s a good chance you’ve got a pension pot kicking around somewhere.
+28% of the small business owners we spoke to had a legacy employer pension they no longer pay into. *

 While a pension fund is the financial product that you put money towards, the pension pot is the amount of money that’s been saved up.
 As a first step, it’s important to hunt these down.
 That way you can keep paying into these funds or transfer them to a new pot if you’d prefer.